Aryan-any/MediNotes/README.md

 ## Contributing
 - Open an issue to discuss changes or file a pull request.
-- Follow code style and run tests before submitting PRs.
 - Include descriptive commit messages and update README/docs as needed.

-## License
-Specify your license here (e.g., MIT) and add a LICENSE file at the repo root.

 ## Contact
 Maintainer: @Aryan-any